 Can Stress and Anxiety Cause You to Break Out In Hives?

-Emotional stress and anxiety can lead to a hormonal and chemical imbalance in the body, a common cause of hives outbreaks.
-This chemical and hormonal imbalance causes blood vessels to expand and leak, resulting in red and swollen patches on the skin.
+Emotional stress and anxiety can lead to hormonal and chemical imbalance in the body—a common cause of hives outbreaks.
+This imbalance causes blood vessels to expand and leak, resulting in red, swollen patches on the skin.

 The swollen patches cause discomfort and itching and worsen when scratched.
-In some cases, it feels like a tingling or burning sensation when touched.
+In some cases, there is a tingling or burning sensation when touched.

-However, symptoms can vary depending on the skin condition.
-For example, if someone already has eczema, they may suffer from extremely itchy skin and dryness when stressed.
-Similarly, cold sores become more red and itchy when under severe stress.
+Symptom severity varies depending on the skin condition.
+If someone has eczema, they may suffer from extremely itchy, dry skin when stressed.
+Similarly, cold sores become more red and itchy under severe stress.

 Are Skin Hives and Rashes Different?

-Some people consider hives and rashes to be one and the same, but the two are different.
-Skin rashes can take many forms, from tiny bumps to skin discoloration to blisters.
-On the other hand, hives are a type of skin rash and appear as small swollen bumps or patches on the skin.
+Some people consider hives and rashes to be the same, but they differ.
+Skin rashes can take many forms: tiny bumps, skin discolouration, blisters.
+Hives are a type of rash appearing as small swollen bumps or patches.

-Hives can occur anywhere on the body, such as the face, tongue, lips, throat, or ears.
-The onset of hives occurs when the body releases a chemical called histamine in response to stress or an allergen.
-Moreover, hives have distinct edges, and the affected area on the skin is smooth and raised, indicating that the affected area is filled with fluid.
+Hives can occur anywhere on the body—face, tongue, lips, throat, or ears.
+They onset when the body releases histamine in response to stress or an allergen.
+Hives have distinct edges and the affected area is smooth and raised, often fluid-filled.

-Skin rashes most commonly occur on exposed areas such as the hands, neck, stomach, and back and may vary in extent and size.
-It occurs in response to an infection or autoimmune disorder (psoriasis), and depending on the type and cause of the rash, medical treatments may be considered.
+Skin rashes often occur on exposed areas: hands, neck, stomach, back.
+They may vary in extent and size.
+They may be caused by infection or autoimmune disorders (like psoriasis), and depending on the cause, specific medical treatment may be needed.

 What Does a Stress Hive or Rash Look Like?

-As mentioned earlier, stress hives occur as a result of histamine release.
-They appear as red, swollen bumps referred to as wheals.
-However, the redness is not visible on darker skin.
+As mentioned, stress hives occur due to histamine release.
+They appear as red, swollen bumps called wheals.
+The redness may not show clearly on darker skin.

 How Long Do Stress Hives and Skin Rashes Usually Last?

-Stress-induced hives, rashes, or welts usually disappear within a few days, but in some cases, they may reappear after some time, lasting for weeks and months.
-However, if they do not disappear completely within six weeks, it is called chronic urticaria that must be treated immediately by a doctor.
+Stress-induced hives, rashes, or welts usually disappear within a few days, but sometimes recur and last for weeks or months.
+If they do not disappear completely within six weeks, it is then considered chronic urticaria, which requires medical treatment.

 Conclusion

-Managing stress, even over small things, has become a part of our daily lives and that can leave us feeling uncomfortable, which can trigger neurological or physical conditions, or eventually even lead to psychiatric disorders.
-However, one of the physical discomforts of severe stress is the outbreak of hives on the skin of patients, or an itchy rash that appears on different spots all over your body, known as stress hives.
+Managing stress, even over small things, has become part of daily life, and it can leave you feeling uncomfortable—or even trigger physical conditions, possibly escalating into psychiatric disorders.
+A frequent physical discomfort of severe stress is outbreak of hives or itchy rash in various spots on your body, known as stress hives.

-Stress hives are caused by a chemical or hormonal imbalance or by the release of a powerful chemical, histamine, which causes skin inflammation.
-In this condition, the blood vessels dilate and leak, resulting in an accumulation of fluid/blood in various areas of the skin.
-This accumulation forms a round and smooth bump with a distinct border known as wheals.
+Stress hives are caused by chemical or hormonal imbalance, or by release of histamine, which causes skin inflammation.
+In this condition, blood vessels dilate and leak fluid, producing round, smooth bumps with distinct borders called wheals.

 Moreover, these stress hives can also form in response to allergens or other skin conditions.
-Hives can be very itchy and uncomfortable, but fortunately, home remedies such as cold pressing, meditation, walking, and soft clothing can help relieve the symptoms.
+They can be very itchy and uncomfortable, but fortunately home remedies such as cold compressing, meditation, walking, and wearing soft clothing help relieve symptoms.